ashwindasr/calculator-currency/README.md

 # Calculator Currency

-An modified version of the iOS calculator that has a currency convert feature.
+A modified version of the iOS calculator that has a currency convert feature.

 ## Features
 - Basic math operations